 ~Brian Lish, Scaffolding Solutions

 Scaffolding Solutions successfully and safely installed several systems, including the OCTO, Swing Stages by BeeAccess, Geda 660, and hoists from BetaMax.
-Western Waterproofing and the hospital were very pleased with the results of this complicated project.
-The job was completed on time and on budget with minimal disruption to hospital operations.
+Western Waterproofing and the hospital were very pleased with the results of this complicated project that included:

 At Scaffolding Solutions, our experience and technical know-how allow us to undertake the most complex and challenging jobs.
 Our hoist and scaffolding systems are safe, cost-effective, and durable.

-We can support your current or next job at any phase of the project with a strong dedication to integrity and professionalism.
+We can support your current or next job at any project phase with a strong dedication to integrity and professionalism.
 Contact us today to see why more contractors choose Scaffolding Solutions to help solve their unique challenges.